-You may need to log off of the TRITON console and log on again to allow the new database to finish loading.
+You may need to log off of the Forcepoint Security Manager and log on again to allow the new database to finish loading.

 1. If you applied the sample policy to a computer client in the previous exercise, log on to that client machine.